-Regulation 345 of the Human Medicines Regulations 2012 provides that, where a medicinal product is used off-label in response to a confirmed spread of a pathogenic agent, toxins, chemical agents or nuclear radiation (any of which could cause harm), marketing authorisation holders, manufacturers and healthcare professionals will not be subject to civil liability for any consequences of that use.
-This provision does not, however, affect potential liability for a defective product.
-Media reports, however, indicated that in practice the UK Government offered contractual indemnities to the manufacturers of certain medicinal products used in the context of the COVID-19 pandemic in relation to such claims.
+Regulation 345 of the Human Medicines Regulations 2012 provides that, where the licensing authority makes a recommendation or requirement for use of a medicinal product that does not have an authorisation, or an authorised product off-label, in response to a confirmed spread of a pathogenic agent, toxins, chemical agents, or nuclear radiation (any of which could cause harm to human beings), marketing authorisation holders, manufacturers, persons responsible for placing the product on the UK market, and/or healthcare professionals will not be subject to civil liability for any loss or damage resulting from the use of the product in accordance with such recommendation or requirement.
+This provision does not, however, affect potential liability for a defective product under section 2 of the CPA.

+Media reports, however, indicated that the UK Government offered contractual indemnities to the manufacturers of certain medicinal products used in the context of the COVID-19 pandemic in relation to product liability claims.